+Tampering with observer gear or failing to provide information, notification, accommodations, access, or reasonable assistance to either a NMFS-approved observer or a sea sampler conducting his or her duties aboard a vessel; 26

+Submitting inaccurate or false data, statements, or reports; 27

+Discarding, releasing, or transferring fish before bringing it aboard or making it available to an observer for sampling;

+Untimely or no notice of landing IFQ species or landing at other than an approved location;

+Failing to record or retain video records;

+Providing inaccurate information to an authorized officer, if accurate information is subsequently provided voluntarily in a timely manner;

+Failing to provide a safe boarding ladder;

+Failing to monitor channel 16.

-Tampering with observer gear or failing to provide information, notification, accommodations, access, or reasonable assistance to either a NMFS-approved observer or a sea sampler conducting his or her duties aboard a vessel; 5 Submitting inaccurate or false data, statements, or reports; 6 Discarding, releasing, or transferring fish before bringing it aboard or making it available to an observer for sampling; Ι Untimely or no notice of landing IFQ species or landing at other than an approved location; Failing to record or retain video records; Providing inaccurate information to an authorized officer, if accurate information is subsequently provided voluntarily in a timely manner.
-Tampering with observer gear or failing to provide information, notification, accommodations, access, or reasonable assistance to either a NMFS-approved observer or a sea sampler conducting his or her duties aboard a vessel; 7 Failing to maintain required observer or sea sampler coverage; Failing to maintain or obtain approval of sampling area; II Tampering with, discarding, or otherwise destroying observer samples;
+Tampering with observer gear or failing to provide information, notification, accommodations, access, or reasonable assistance to either a NMFS-approved observer or a sea sampler conducting his or her duties aboard a vessel;

-5 Tampering with observer gear or failing to provide information, notification, accommodations, access, or reasonable assistance to either a NFMS-approved observer or a sea sampler conducting his or her duties aboard a vessel may be either a level I offense or a level II offense, depending on: (1) the gravity of the violation and (2) the type of information involved.
+&lt;sup>26 Tampering with observer gear or failing to provide information, notification, accommodations, access, or reasonable assistance to either a NFMS-approved observer or a sea sampler conducting his or her duties aboard a vessel may be either a level I offense or a level II offense, depending on: (1) the gravity of the violation and (2) the type of information involved.
 It is an offense level I if the failure does not completely prevent the observer from performing their duties, or the withheld information does not significantly affect the accuracy or reliability of the data collection or the monitoring of the resource.
 It is an offense level II if the failure completely or significantly prevents the observer from performing their duties, or the withheld information significantly affects the accuracy or reliability of the data collection or monitoring of the resource.

-6 Submitting inaccurate data, statements, or reports may be a level I, II, or III offense.
+&lt;sup>27 Submitting inaccurate data, statements, or reports may be a level I, II, or III offense.
 It is an offense level I where the adverse impact on the statutory or regulatory program is insignificant and there is no economic gain from the violation.
 It is an offense level II where the adverse impact on the statutory or regulatory program is minor or there is some economic gain from the violation.
-It is an offense level II where the adverse level III where the adverse impact on the statutory or regulatory program is significant, or there is a significant economic gain from the violation.
+It is an offense level III where the adverse impact on the statutory or regulatory program is significant, or there is a significant economic gain from the violation.

-Submitting inaccurate or false data, statements, or reports; 8 Discarding, releasing, or transferring fish before bringing it aboard or making it available to an observer for sampling; 9 Providing false statements to an authorized officer; Opposing, impeding, or interfering with any NMFS-approved observer or authorized officer; Π Harassing or intimidating any NMFS-approved observer or authorized officer; 10 Failing to provide or maintain safe conditions for an observer where there is no injury to the observer.
-Failing to maintain or operate flow scale or other scales to obtain accurate weights; Failing to comply with flow scale or other scale testing and certification requirements; Submitting inaccurate or false data, statements, or reports; 11 III Harassing or intimidating any NMFS-approved observer or authorized officer; 12 Failing to provide or maintain safe conditions for an observer where there is injury to the observer; Refusing to carry an observer or fishing without an observer.
-Refusal to allow a boarding/entry by an authorized officer or inspector to area of custody, or inspection.
-IV Assaulting, resisting, threatening, or coercing any NMFS-approved observer or authorized officer.
-V
+Failing to maintain required observer or sea sampler coverage; Failing to maintain or obtain approval of sampling area; Tampering with, discarding, or otherwise destroying observer samples; Submitting inaccurate or false data, statements, or reports; Discarding, releasing, or transferring fish before bringing it aboard or making it available to an observer for sampling; Providing false statements to an authorized officer; Opposing, impeding, or interfering with any NMFS-approved observer or authorized officer: Harassing or intimidating any NMFS-approved observer or authorized officer; Failing to provide or maintain safe conditions for an observer where there is no injury to the observer; Failing to notify NMFS prior to fishing or register a fishing trip in the Observer Declare and Deploy System; Refusing to carry an observer or fishing without an observer.
+Failing to maintain or operate flow scale or other scales to obtain accurate weights; IIIFailing to comply with flow scale or other scale testing and certification requirements;

-9 This offense level only applies where a catch share or ITQ/IFQ system is involved.
+This offense level only applies where a catch share or ITO/IFO system is involved.